tardis-sn/tardis/docs/installation.rst

     source deactivate

-One does not need to recreate the environment, but simply activate it everytime TARDIS is used.
+One does not need to recreate the environment, but simply activate it every time TARDIS is used.

 To install the latest stable version of TARDIS simply do::